GodotSteam/GodotSteam-Docs/docs/classes/networking_utils.md

 # Networking Utils

 Miscellaneous networking utilities for checking the local networking environment and estimating pings.
 These are part of the newer networking classes; not to be confused with the [older, now-deprecated Networking class](networking.md).

-These are available in both the main [GodotSteam branches](https://github.com/CoaguCo-Industries/GodotSteam){ target="\_blank" } and [GodotSteam Server branches](https://github.com/CoaguCo-Industries/GodotSteam-Server){ target="\_blank" }.
+!!! info "Only available in the main [GodotSteam branches](https://github.com/CoaguCo-Industries/GodotSteam){ target="\_blank" } and [GodotSteam Server branches](https://github.com/CoaguCo-Industries/GodotSteam-Server){ target="\_blank" }"

----
+{==

-## Functions
+## :material-function-variant: Functions

----
+==}

 ### checkPingDataUpToDate